Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 ## Support for external dependency injection containers

 Support for external dependency injection containers is no longer provided by NServiceBus adapters for each container library.
-Instead, the [`NServiceBus.Extensions.DependencyInjection` package](/nservicebus/dependency-injection/extensions-dependencyinjection.md) provides the ability to use any container that conforms to the `Microsoft.Extensions.DependencyInjection` container abstraction.
+Instead, NServiceBus V8 directly provides the ability to use any container that conforms to the `Microsoft.Extensions.DependencyInjection` container abstraction.

 The following adapter packages will no longer be provided: